MehraelBoutros/MehraelBoutros/README.md

 ---

-## 🚀 About Me
+# 🚀 About Me

-- 📊 Data Analyst passionate about data-driven decision making.
+Welcome to my Data Analytics portfolio!

-- 📈 Experienced in SQL, Python, Excel, and Power BI.
+I am an aspiring Data Analyst passionate about leveraging data to solve real-world business problems and support strategic decision-making.
+I enjoy working across the entire analytics workflow, from data cleaning and preprocessing to exploratory data analysis, SQL querying, KPI development, and interactive dashboard creation.

-- 🧹 Skilled in Data Cleaning, Data Preprocessing, and Exploratory Data Analysis (EDA).
+Throughout my learning journey, I have developed multiple end-to-end analytics projects using SQL, Python, Excel, and Power BI.
+These projects have strengthened my ability to clean and transform raw datasets, perform in-depth analysis, identify trends and patterns, and communicate insights through professional dashboards and reports.

-- 📉 Build interactive dashboards and KPI reports.
+My technical expertise includes SQL, Python (Pandas, NumPy, Matplotlib), Excel, Power BI, DAX, Power Query, data modeling, and business intelligence concepts.
+I am passionate about continuous learning and always strive to improve my analytical thinking, technical skills, and ability to transform complex data into clear, actionable insights.

-- 🌱 Continuously learning and building end-to-end analytics projects.
+This portfolio reflects my commitment to learning, problem-solving, and building practical projects that demonstrate my capabilities as a Data Analyst.
+I am excited to continue growing in the field and contribute to data-driven organizations.

 ---